Jada and David Parrish

 This whole experience lit a fire under us.
 David and I met doing highschool theater - and this experience felt so much like that.
 Being on set and making a film has really inspired us to incorporate more motion into our work in a bigger, more intentional way.
 Pretty excited to see where that goes.

-Late Night Drum Solo With Grammy Nominated Drummer Nate Smith - Jada and David Parrish
+First Date With Harley Quinn Smith Austin Zajur - Jada and David Parrish

 Other posts you might like!